 Frequently Asked Questions

-Quick short answer, no. You need to remember that lavender is drought tolerant.
+In the high desert of Nevada, watering is more frequent, but still not a lot.
+In some regions, I know lavender farm owners who do not irrigate at all. --You need to remember that lavender is drought tolerant.
 Too much water will give the plant root rot and kill it.
 The early stages of the plant’s life require a little more water than an established lavender plant, but not every day!How long will my lavender that I have purchased keep its scent?

 If you have purchased dried lavender from our farm it can last a few years!
 By giving the lavender buds a delicate squeeze you are refreshing the scent that you will be able to enjoy all over again.
 Please handle the lavender with care, when lavender is dried it can become brittle.Do you sell culinary lavender?